KSP-KOS/KOS/doc/source/bindings.rst

 actions on a PartModule, and so on, then this feature may help.
-The ProfileResult() was meant mainly for kOS developers trying to internally determine which parts of the system could use the most optomizing.
+The ProfileResult() was meant mainly for kOS developers trying to internally determine which parts of the system could use the most optimizing.
 However, as long as it was implemented for that purpose, it may as well be made available to all the users of kOS as well.